 Cons: Ride is on the firmer side, could make a fruitier noise, gauge cluster looks a little low-rent

 In a nutshell: The Cerato GT defines value for money – quick, great to drive, well-equipped, practical, economical, reliable, and affordable, it’s a fantastic all-around car that will no doubt find favour with buyers looking for something a little sportier, or something with all the bells and whistles.

-Full Disclosure: Kia Motors Australia lent us the vehicle for this test for a week.
+Full Disclosure: The vehicle tested here was provided by Kia Motors Australia for one week.
 Fuel costs were paid for by the author.
-Additionally, our good friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.
+Additionally, our good friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.

 - 2021 Isuzu D-Max pricing and specs: improved capability and class-leading tech for all-new ute - August 13, 2020

 - 2020 Hyundai Ioniq vs Nissan Leaf Comparison - August 11, 2020